trevoriwen/Election_Analysis/README.md

   - Candidate Diana DeGette, who recevied 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
+As part of the elction analysis, there was an additional

+6. The voter turnout for each county.
+7. The percentage of votes from each county.
+8. The county with the highest turnout.

 ## Challenge Summary